-The choice and amount of the cheese you are going to use in your tortillas is crucial.
+The choice and amount of cheese you are going to use in your tortillas are crucial.
 The reason is that cheese can often be full of “unhealthy” saturated fats and high in calories.
 Therefore, try to opt for a good quality Mexican cheese, preferably low-fat.

 - Add more veggies

 Load up your tortillas with lots of plant food ingredients.
 Adding them will not only make your quesadillas healthier and more nutritious but also more filling due to the veggies’ high-fiber content.